Rogun Dam: Impact assessment

 which would have to be considered as a no-go for the project."
 All parties, including Central Asian states met in Almaty in July 2014 for the 5th Riparian Meeting to discuss findings within the TEAS and ESIA.

 International tensions

-The project has raised tensions with Uzbekistan over the impact of the dam on its cotton irrigation systems.
+The project has raised tensions with Uzbekistan over a decrease in the downstream water flow the country needs for its irrigated agriculture (particularly cotton).
 In February 2010, Uzbek Prime Minister Shavkat Mirziyoyev sent a letter to his Tajik counterpart demanding an independent examination of the possible consequences of the dam.
 During October 2010, Uzbek President Islam Karimov called the Rogun hydropower plants a "stupid project."

 However, in 2018 Uzbekistan dropped its opposition to the Rogun Dam.
 "Go ahead and build it, but we hold to certain guarantees in accordance with these conventions that have been signed by you," Uzbek Foreign Minister Abdulaziz Komilov said in a televised appearance on July 5, 2018.